Single-layer materials: Pb: plumbene

 Plumbene is a two-dimensional allotrope of lead, with a hexagonal honeycomb structure similar to that of graphene.
+Because of its heavy atomic mass and strong spin-orbit coupling, plumbene is predicted to have a band gap ~0.2eV and to behave as a robust 2D topological insulator, potentially enabling the quantum spin Hall effect at room temperature.

 P: phosphorene

 Phosphorene structure: (a) tilted view, (b) side view, (c) top view.
 Red (blue) balls represent phosphorus atoms in the lower (upper) layer.

 Phosphorene is a 2-dimensional, crystalline allotrope of phosphorus.
 Its mono-atomic hexagonal structure makes it conceptually similar to graphene.
 However, phosphorene has substantially different electronic properties; in particular it possesses a nonzero band gap while displaying high electron mobility.
 This property potentially makes it a better semiconductor than graphene.

 The synthesis of phosphorene mainly consists of micromechanical cleavage or liquid phase exfoliation methods.
 The former has a low yield while the latter produce free standing nanosheets in solvent and not on the solid support.
 The bottom-up approaches like chemical vapor deposition (CVD) are still blank because of its high reactivity.
 Therefore, in the current scenario, the most effective method for large area fabrication of thin films of phosphorene consists of wet assembly techniques like Langmuir-Blodgett involving the assembly followed by deposition of nanosheets on solid supports.